manelpuig/rUBot_mecanum_ws/Documentation/2a_rubot_rock_install.md

 The rock5 image is preinstalled with:
 - Ubuntu 20 server 64bits

-Insert the SD card in rock4 C+ board and power it.
+Insert the SD card in rock5b board and power it.

 You will be asked for:
 - login: rock